mcm223/dwa15-spring2018/php/syntax.md

 # Syntax

-To practice some basic PHP skills, lets piggy-back on the `hello-world` example application set up in Week 2.
+To practice some basic PHP skills, let's piggy-back on the `hello-world` example application set up in Week 2.

 For this note set, create a new file at `hello-world/syntax.php` and paste in the following code: